finalv2/cwp-decap-test/strategies/use-multiple-contact-methods-to-engage-kin.md

 ## This strategy in action

 **Some agencies** use customer service tools to communicate with kin via email, text message, and social media.
-These tools can often handle the security, document retention, and discovery needs of an agency while providing a convenient single interface for employees and the ability for teams to collaborate (like one employee jumping into messaging with kin when another is on leave).
+These tools can often handle the security, document retention, and discovery needs of an agency while providing a convenient single interface for employees and the ability for teams to collaborate (like 1 employee jumping into messaging with kin when another is on leave).